 The gaming industry has evolved tremendously in the last three decades.
 In the 1990s, you had to call a friend over or visit a gaming arcade to play video games with someone else.

 In addition to being convenient, multiplayer games are a big business.
 In 2017, developers invested $30 billion to advance the sector.
-In turn, games becoming more interactive, more innovative and more entertaining.
+In turn, games become more interactive, more innovative, and more entertaining.

-Here, we’ll focus on the reasons why multiplayer games succeeded to capture the gaming market.
+Here, we’ll focus on the reasons why multiplayer games succeeded in capturing the gaming market.
 Let’s get started.

 Massive Demand from Gamers